 Check out two videos to get an idea — One and Two.

 Music festivals are held each year in Romania.
-As a result, the people here are more art and music lovers than many other nations’ inhabitants out in Europe.
+As a result, the people here are more art and music lovers than many other nations’ inhabitants in Europe.

 3. Make your traveling more enjoyable

-You can see seven UNESCO world heritage sites in Romania.
+You can see seven UNESCO World Heritage sites in Romania.

 No surprise, the people of Romania are fun-loving and are of an open heart.